maybleMyers/chromaforge/README.md

 # P7 Branch

+To switch branches, after you git clone and cd into the chromaforge folder,
+git switch p7

 To get this to work, download https://huggingface.co/purplesmartai/pony-v7-base/blob/main/safetensor/pony-v7-base.safetensors and put it in the stable diffusion folder.
 Download the text encoder from https://huggingface.co/purplesmartai/pony-v7-base/blob/main/text_encoder/model.fp16.safetensors
 and put it in the text encoder subfolder.